Short Answer

 Is GlucoTrust FDA approved?

 Just to be clear, GlucoTrust is a natural supplement, not a magic fix.
-It doesn’t have that official FDA ‘stamp’ to treat or cure diabetes, so it’s definitely not a replacement for your meds.
+As noted in regulatory reviews on PubMed, it doesn’t have that official FDA ‘stamp’ to treat or cure diabetes, so it’s definitely not a replacement for your meds.

 Is Glucofort clinically proven?

 To be fair, we’re still waiting for those massive scientific studies on the full Glucofort blend.
-While the ingredients are solid, the entire formula hasn’t gone through that big-scale ‘gold standard’ testing just yet.
+While the ingredients are solid, the entire formula hasn’t gone through those big-scale ‘gold standard’ clinical trials documented on PubMed just yet.

 Can supplements replace diabetes medication?